LibraryOfCongress/concordia/static-pages/help-center.md

     </div>
     <div id="collapseSixteen" class="collapse" aria-labelledby="headingSixteen" data-parent="#faqAccordion">
       <div class="card-body">
 In addition to the Library of Congress’ own history of varied participatory projects, other cultural heritage institutions with established transcription programs have paved the way for crowd.loc.gov.
 Projects at the National Archives and Records Administration (NARA), the Smithsonian, the New York Public Library, Zooniverse.org, From the Page, and others have developed workflows and user engagement strategies that this platform leverages and builds upon.
-Concordia deploys a different architecture to these existing models of crowd.loc.govsourced transcription, and aims to provide simple data structures and easier project implementation for cultural heritage institutions and other people who want to set up their own crowd.loc.govsourced transcription projects.
+Concordia deploys a different architecture to these existing models of crowdsourced transcription, and aims to provide simple data structures and easier project implementation for cultural heritage institutions and other people who want to set up their own crowdsourced transcription projects.
       </div>
     </div>
   </div>